 And indeed it could.
 But how can they stop it?
 The last House GOP effort to split the high-tech visas question from the path to citizenship question was an absurd partisan ploy.
 If Republicans want to get serious about it they should be able to make it work.
 The centerpiece would be something on increased immigration of skilled workers.
 That's something the tech industry wants very much, it's a great idea on the merits, and few influential people have any real beef with it.
 High tech visas will easily generate revenue to pay for some stepped-up enforcement.
 Then instead of adding on a poison pill so Democrats will block the bill, you need to add a sweetener.
 Not the broad path to citizenship, but something small like the DREAM Act.
 Now you've got a package that falls massively short of what Latino groups are looking for, but that I think Democrats will have a hard time actually blocking.
 After all, why would they block it?
 It packages three things—more skilled immigration, more enforcement, and help for DREAMers—they say they want.
 Blocking it because it doesn't also do the broad amnesty that liberals want and conservatives hate would require the kind of fanaticism that is the exact opposite of Obama's approach to politics.

 No link

+Appelbaum 12

+Binyamin, Defense cuts would hurt scientific R&D, experts say, The New York Times, 1-8, http://hamptonroads.com/2012/01/defense-cuts-would-hurt-scientific-rd-experts-say

+Sarewitz, who studies the government's role in promoting innovation, said the Defense Department had been more successful than other federal agencies because it is the main user of the innovations that it finances.
+The Pentagon, which spends billions each year on weapons, equipment and technology, has an unusually direct stake in the outcome of its research and development projects.¶ "The central thing that distinguishes them from other agencies is that they are the customer," Sarewitz said.
+"You can't pull the wool over their eyes."¶ Another factor is the Pentagon's relative insulation from politics, which has allowed it to sustain a long-term research agenda in controversial areas.
+No matter which party is in power, the Pentagon has continued to invest in clean-energy technology, for example, in an effort to find ways to reduce one of its largest budget items, energy costs.

 guns